GayathriThiyagu/Cryptography---19CS412-classical-techqniques/README.md

-# 13. MESSAGE AUTHENTICATION CODE(MAC)
+# 14. HASH ALGORITHM

 # AIM:
-To generate and verify a Message Authentication Code (MAC) for ensuring the integrity and authenticity of a message using a simple XOR operation.
+To generate a simple hash of a given message using a custom hash function,

 # ALGORITHM:
-Input a secret key and a message from the user.
-Generate the MAC by applying a simple XOR operation between the secret key and the message.
-The MAC is computed by repeating the key or message as necessary.
-The user can input a received MAC, and the program verifies whether the received MAC matches the computed MAC.
-The authenticity of the message is confirmed if the.
+Input a message from the user.

+Use a basic custom hash function that applies simple operations like XOR and addition on the characters of the message.

+Convert the resulting hash into a hexadecimal format.

+Display the computed hash to the user.

+Optionally verify the hash by recomputing it and comparing it with a received hash.

 # PROGRAM:
 ```